julietaumpierrez/documents-photoholmes/src/photoholmes/methods/dq/README.md

-# Fast, Automatic, and Fine-Grained Tampered JPEG Image Detection via DCT Coefficient Analysis
+# DQ: Fast, Automatic, and Fine-Grained Tampered JPEG Image Detection via DCT Coefficient Analysis

-This repository contains the implementation of the method proposed in the paper "Fast, automatic and fine-grained tampered JPEG image detection via DCT coefficient analysis".
-The original paper can be found [here][http://mmlab.ie.cuhk.edu.hk/archive/2009/pr09_fast_automatic.pdf].
+This is the implementation of the method by Lin et al that can be found [here](http://mmlab.ie.cuhk.edu.hk/archive/2009/pr09_fast_automatic.pdf).

 ## Description

 With the rapid advancement in image/video editing techniques, distinguishing tampered images from real ones has become a challenge.
 This method focuses on JPEG images and detects tampered regions by examining the double quantization effect hidden among the discrete cosine transform (DCT) coefficients.